 I appreciate how daunting this undertaking can be.
 I will hand hold you through the different stages.
 I will deal with all the consultants on your behalf and I will deal with the bureaucracy of councils for you too.
 A process that will test the patience of most!

 I am proud to direct you towards my testimonials page to read about my clients experiences because it is these reviews and their repeat referrals that I appreciate most of all.

 Initial meeting or conversation to discuss the project.
 No fee.
 No obligation.
 The fee proposal is broken down into stages.
 Depending on the project one or more of the following stages may be required:

 - Concept Design

 - Tender Process

+Each stage will have a fixed fee and you are under no obligation to proceed with all stages quoted.
 With each stage we note the other consultants or costs that may be incurred.
 Construction projects usually require the services of an engineer, a geo-technician (soil report), a certified energy rater (for the 6-star energy rating requirements), a site surveyor and a building surveyor.
 There may be other consultants or costs and if there are we advise in the proposal.
 Knowing your costs before you start helps you budget accordingly.